yusuf-s-ahmed/Expedition-Trip/README.md

 # Expedition-Trip

-This is an expedition trip program where in Java, used to manage different roles of each expedition.
-(Made for university coursework)
+This is an expedition trip program where in Java, used to manage different roles of each expedition - made for university coursework.